Charles Manson Too Risky For Surgery, Back To Prison?

 Back in 1982, prison guards were searching Charles Manson’s cell at the California Medical Facility in Vacaville and found a hacksaw blade, marijuana, and LSD, according to the Times.

-Apparently, prison guards also discovered a nylon rope and a catalog indicating how to purchase a hot-air balloon, which officers believe might have been used to plan a prison escape.
+Apparently, prison guards also discovered a nylon rope and a catalog indicating how to purchase a hot-air balloon, which officers believe might have been used by Charles Manson to plan a prison escape.

-Hopefully, the 82-year-old doesn’t have any tricks up his sleeve about pulling off an escape from the hospital, but then again, his intestines are bleeding out so, probably not.

 [Featured Image by Handout/Getty Images]